SAP-samples/teched2022-XP280/exercises/ex2/README.md

 40. Click on **Create**.

 You now have (at least) three subaccounts inside your Trail global account.

+### Optional: Redistribute Cloud Foundry entitlements between the subaccounts

+Our demo application needs a Cloud Foundry memory entitlement to run.
+This is necessary for all subaccounts to which it should be deployed.
+In the Trial environment the initial subaccount receives by default all 4 available entitlements.
+If you want to deploy the application to the test and production environment as well in exercise 4 you have to redistribute the Cloud Foundry memory entitlement between the three subaccounts.

+1.

 ## Enable SAP Cloud Transport Management for use